YuriDolukhanyan/spring-boot-rest-api/README.md

 # Spring Boot User Management API

-This is a simple Spring Boot application that provides a RESTful API for managing users.
+This is a Spring Boot application that provides a RESTful API for managing users.
 The API supports CRUD operations (Create, Read, Update, Delete) for managing a list of users.

 ## Features